A melting pot for fans, musicians, scholars, and journalists.

 Individual proposals for 20-minute presentations should be 300 words, with a 75-word bio.
 For three-person (90-minute) or four-person (120-minute) panel proposals, include a one-paragraph overview and individual statements of 300 words with a 75-word bio.
 For roundtables, outline the subject in up to 500 words, include a 75-word bio for each panelist, and specify desired panel length.
 We welcome unorthodox proposals: ask for submission advice.
 Please include emails for all participants.

-November 8, 2016 to conference organizer Eric Weisbard (University of Alabama) at Eric.Weisbard@gmail.com.
+Email a Word file and/or pasted text (no PDFs) to conference organizer Eric Weisbard (University of Alabama) at Eric.Weisbard@gmail.com.

 Program Committee Members